 Maintenance of Backflow Check Valves

-The check valves installed in your basement that protect against sewage backups
+The check valves installed in your basement that protect against

 need to be inspected and tested regularly to ensure that they are operating